Disclaimer | This article may contain affiliate links, this means that at no cost to you, we may receive a small commission for qualifying purchases.

 We suggest you take a look at this quality wood flooring to get a better idea of the different types you should be considering.

-Irrespective of the type of wood you choose, if it does not have a protective layer of finish or sealant, it will warp, stain, and expand in contact with liquids.
+Irrespective of the type of wood flooring you choose, if it does not have a protective layer of finish or sealant, it will warp, stain, and expand in contact with liquids.
 And that’s because wood is inherently very absorbent.
-So, it becomes a necessity for you to seal hardwood flooring with a protective finish.
+So, it becomes a necessity for you to seal wood flooring with a protective finish.

 You would have to apply coats of a sealant at regular intervals to ensure that the high moisture exposure does not damage the floor.
 Moreover, you should focus on sealing the seams because water will most probably penetrate through them.